kipkulei/Three-Js-Cat-Anime/README.md

+Cd into library you want to see the cat loaded, then

-Run this command once you have downloaded the folder
+Run this commands once you have downloaded the folder

 ```bash
 cd foldername